Maximizing Drift is Not Optimal for Solving OneMax: Maximizing Drift is Not Optimal

 For $n=3$ we obtain the following values, which prove that, like for RLS, drift-maximization is also not optimal for the \oea.

-Another interesting observation that the comparison of this table with the corresponding one of RLS (Sec.~\ref{sec:RLS3}) shows is that $\pdrift(3,\ell)=\kdrift(3,\ell)/3$ and $\popt(3,\ell)=\kopt(3,\ell)/3$.
+Another interesting observation that we can make by comparing this table with the corresponding one of RLS (Sec.~\ref{sec:RLS3}) is that $\pdrift(3,\ell)=\kdrift(3,\ell)/3$ and $\popt(3,\ell)=\kopt(3,\ell)/3$.
 We will discuss this effect in more detail in Section~\ref{sec:comppkopt}.